netdata/netdata/collectors/ebpf.plugin/README.md

 The Agent counts and shows the number of instances where a running program experiences a read or write error.

+#### Create

+This chart shows the number of calls for `vfs_create`.
+This function is responsible to create files.

+#### Synchronization

+This chart shows the number of calls for `vfs_fsync`.
+This function is responsible to perform a fsync or fdatasync on a file.

+#### Open

+This chart shows the number of calls for `vfs_open`.
+This function is responsible to open files.

 ### Process

 For this group, the eBPF collector monitors process/thread creation and process end, and then displays any errors in the